 Our Consumer segment provides consumer-focused wireless and wireline communications services and products.
-Our wireless services are provided across one of the most extensive wireless networks in the United States (U.S.) under the Verizon brand, TracFone Wireless, Inc. (TracFone) brands and through wholesale and other arrangements.
-We also provide fixed wireless access (FWA) broadband through our wireless networks.
+Our wireless services are provided across one of the most extensive wireless networks in the United States (U.S.) under the Verizon family of brands and through wholesale and other arrangements.
+We also provide fixed wireless access (FWA) broadband through our fifth-generation (5G) or fourth-generation (4G) Long-Term Evolution (LTE) networks as an alternative to traditional landline internet access.
 Our wireline services are provided in nine states in the Mid-Atlantic and Northeastern U.S., as well as Washington D.C., over our 100% fiber-optic network through our Verizon Fios product portfolio and over a traditional copper-based network to customers who are not served by Fios.

-In 2022, the Consumer segment's revenues were \$103.5 billion, representing approximately 76% of Verizon's consolidated revenues.
-As of December 31, 2022, Consumer had approximately 115 million wireless retail connections, of which 80% are postpaid connections (including FWA).
-In addition, at December 31, 2022 Consumer had approximately 8 million total broadband connections (which includes Fios internet, Digital Subscriber Line (DSL) and FWA connections), and approximately 3 million Fios video connections.
+In 2023, the Consumer segment's revenues were \$101.6 billion, representing approximately 76% of Verizon's consolidated revenues.
+As of December 31, 2023, Consumer had approximately 115 million wireless retail connections (including FWA), of which 82% are postpaid connections.
+In addition, at December 31, 2023, Consumer had approximately 9 million total broadband connections (which includes Fios internet, Digital Subscriber Line (DSL) and FWA connections), and approximately 3 million Fios video connections.

-Our Business segment provides wireless and wireline communications services and products, including data, video and conferencing services, corporate networking solutions, security and managed network services, local and long distance voice services and network access to deliver various Internet of Things (IoT) services and products.
-We also provide FWA broadband through our wireless networks.
-We provide these products and services to businesses, government customers and wireless and wireline carriers across the U.S. and select products and services to customers around the world.
+Our Business segment provides wireless and wireline communications services and products, including FWA broadband, data, video and conferencing services, corporate networking solutions, security and managed network services, local and long distance voice services and network access to deliver various Internet of Things (IoT) services and products.
+We provide these products and services to businesses, government customers and wireless and wireline carriers across the U.S. and a subset of these products and services to customers around the world.

-In 2022, the Business segment's revenues were \$31.1 billion, representing approximately 23% of Verizon's consolidated revenues.
-As of December 31, 2022, Business had approximately 29 million wireless retail postpaid connections and approximately 1 million total broadband connections (which includes Fios internet, DSL and FWA connections).
+In 2023, the Business segment's revenues were \$30.1 billion, representing approximately 22% of Verizon's consolidated revenues.
+As of December 31, 2023, Business had approximately 30 million wireless retail postpaid connections (including FWA) and approximately 2 million total broadband connections (which includes Fios internet, DSL and FWA connections).

-Additional discussion of our reportable segments is included in Item 7. under the headings "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview" and - "Segment Results of Operations" and in Note 13 to the consolidated financial statements of Verizon Communications Inc. and Subsidiaries.
+Additional discussion of our reportable segments is included in Item 7. under the headings "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview" and "- Segment Results of Operations" and in Note 13 to the consolidated financial statements included in this Annual Report.